Cucumis melo var. reticulatus

 In somewhere like Florida, plant as early as February or March.
 Those in Zones 9, 10, and 11 can even sow seeds in the fall for a winter crop.

-Most cantaloupe cultivars take between 65-90 days from germination to reach maturity, so let that be your guide.
+Most cantaloupe cultivars take between 65 to 90 days from germination to reach maturity, so let that be your guide.

 To sow in seed trays, add a good quality potting mix to each cell and then use your finger to make a 1/2-inch-deep hole in each one.